All systems nominal

 2.3 Licence Key

 A licence key must be obtained from Intellectica AI LLC before installation.
 The key is a long string beginning with VERITY- and contains a cryptographically‑signed payload.
 It is bound to the first server it is installed on.
+A single licence key covers both the core engine and the API gateway.

 03 — Installation